• Home Improvement

 1. Recycled Flooring and Cork Panels

 But not all people know that they can be made into the wood.
-If you think about it, it can make the paper and wood process into full circle since wood is used to make paper, and now paper can be made into the wood.
+If you think about it, it can make the paper and wood process a full circle since wood is used to make paper, and now paper can be made into wood.

-The Dutch founder of NewspaperWood had found out that compressing used newspaper and gluing them together into very thin layers can create a wood grain texture that can work for different home applications.
+The Dutch founder of NewspaperWood found out that compressing used newspapers and gluing them together into very thin layers can create a wood grain texture that can work for different home applications.

 • Eco-Friendly Flooring Materials

-Another way that you can apply Eco-friendly materials for homes is by re-purposing tree barks as a natural bark siding.
-Barkclad is a company that works with loggers in making furniture and plywood, they also distribute them to different wood industries so that ever part of the tree can get used.
+Another way that you can apply Eco-friendly materials for homes is by re-purposing tree bark as a natural bark siding.
+Barkclad is a company that works with loggers in making furniture and plywood, they also distribute them to different wood industries so that every part of the tree can be used.

 Bark Siding - Eco Friendly Materials for Homes

 They do not cut a tree just for siding, they use the trees that are already cut to make them into other things.
-Barkclad has engineered and natural wood siding that are both funky and rustic.
-They also give off great looking interiors and exteriors.
+Barkclad has engineered and natural wood siding that is both funky and rustic.
+They also give off great-looking interiors and exteriors.

-Ashcrete are products that are made by mixing coal combustion and cement.
+Ashcrete is a product that is made by mixing coal combustion and cement.
 You can use coal fly ash as a substitute for cement in case you don’t have one or if you want to save on cement resources.
 It can help reduce the amount of fly ash that is going to the dumpster.

 A company called Separation Technologies LLC introduced their ProAsh product and they say that it is the backbone of green building.
-These ashcretes can provide a stronger and a more durable concrete plus it can also help you earn more LEED credits.
+These secrets can provide stronger and more durable concrete plus it can also help you earn more LEED credits.

 A company called Fireclay Tile can provide you with the most gorgeous glass tile that will help beautify your kitchen and your bathroom, or anywhere in your house while helping you keep sustainability the whole time.